-The main differences between the Imp and the Goblin are that the Imp is very basic and controls only a single switch, while the Goblin is more elaborate and being able to control up to three switches and various special functions.
+The main difference between the Imp and Goblin MIDI mod is that the Imp is very basic and controls only a single switch, while the Goblin is more elaborate being able to control up to three switches and various special functions.

-To learn more about how it works and which ones you actually need head over to the individual pages:
+To learn more about how these MIDI mods work and which one you actually need head over to the individual pages: